jitsi/handbook/docs/dev-guide/iframe.md

 }
 ```

-* **videoConferenceLeft** - event notifications fired when the local user has left the video conference.
-The listener will receive an object with the following structure:
+* **videoConferenceLeft** - provides event notifications that fire when the local user has left the video conference.

+The listener receives an object with the following structure:

 ```javascript
 {
     roomName: string // the room name of the conference }
 ```

-* **videoAvailabilityChanged** - event notifications about video availability status changes.
-The listener will receive an object with the following structure:
+* **videoAvailabilityChanged** - provides event notifications about video availability status changes.

+The listener receives an object with the following structure:

 ```javascript
 {
     available: boolean // new available status - boolean }
 ```

-* **videoMuteStatusChanged** - event notifications about video mute status changes.
-The listener will receive an object with the following structure:
+* **videoMuteStatusChanged** - provides event notifications about video mute status changes.

+The listener receives an object with the following structure:

 ```javascript
 {
     muted: boolean // new muted status - boolean
 }
 ```

-* **videoQualityChanged** -  event notifications about video quality settings changes.
-The listener will receive an object with the following structure:
+* **videoQualityChanged** -  provides event notifications about changes to video quality settings.

+The listener receives an object with the following structure:

 ```javascript
 {
     videoQuality: number // the height of the resolution related to the new video quality setting.